greenriver/hmis-warehouse/.github/pull_request_template.md

 ## Checklist before requesting review
 - [ ] I have performed a self-review of my code
 - [ ] I have run the code that is being changed under ideal conditions, and it doesn't fail
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] My code includes comments and/or descriptive variable names to help other engineers understand the intent (or not applicable)
 - [ ] My code follows the style guidelines of this project (rubocop)
-- [ ] I have made corresponding changes to the documentation (or not applicable)
+- [ ] I have updated the documentation (or not applicable)
-- [ ] If it's not obvious how to test this change, I have added testing instructions to this PR or the ticket.
+- [ ] If it's not obvious how to test this change, I have provided testing instructions in this PR or the related issue